google/makerspace-auth/docs/tool-connection/digital-logger-powerstrip/readme.md

 1: Attach the positive lead to pin 1 of J7 (the pin closest to the J12/J13 relays) and the negative lead to J7 pin 2.

-2: Update the two_button.ini config so that line 39 now reads " enable_output = Relay:ActiveHigh:40 ".
+2: Update the software/two_button.ini config file so that the default line 39 now reads " enable_output = Relay:ActiveHigh:40 ".

 3: Verify pins 1 and 2 alternate from 12v to 0v with a multimeter, as you actuate the buttons.